-- An epinephrine auto-injector (epinephrine pen) is a way to help treat a severe allergic reaction.
-Make sure it is always with your child if the doctor prescribes one. - There are several brands of epinephrine pens, and each works in a slightly different way.
-They all: - Are handheld devices and contain a dose of medicine, a chamber to hold the medicine, a spring to inject it, and a needle. - Give your child a dose of a medicine called epinephrine.
-This medicine is used to treat severe allergic reactions and is most often safe and helpful in treating reactions when used properly.
-Talk with your child's doctor if you have any concerns. - Need to be injected into a muscle to work.
-This is always in the outer thigh (upper leg) muscle.
-You may inject it through your child's clothes if needed.
+An epinephrine auto-injector (epinephrine pen) is a way to help treat a severe allergic reaction.
+There are several brands of epinephrine pens, and each works in a slightly different way.
+They all:

+- Look like a pen and consist of a dose of medicine, a chamber to hold the medicine and a needle. - Give your child a dose of a medicine called epinephrine.
+This medicine is used to treat severe allergic reactions. - Need to be injected into a muscle to work.
+This is usually in the outer thigh (upper leg) muscle.
+You may inject it through your child's clothes if you need to do so. - Always keep the epinephrine pen with you at all times.